helidon-io/helidon/messaging/README.md

 }
 ```

+The annotation's `retryDelay` and `maxAttempts` members populate the policy's required `RetryConfig`.
+Its
-`maxAttempts` includes the initial attempt.
+`maxAttempts()` includes the initial attempt.
 Zero means unlimited attempts and is valid only with `FAIL`. `DROP` and
 `DEAD_LETTER` require a positive limit, and `DEAD_LETTER` also requires a distinct logical target channel with an
 actual output.
+The target is represented by the optional `DeadLetterConfig` nested in the failure policy.

 A dead-letter target must use the source payload type.
 Its local receivers must accept `DeadLetterMessage<T>` or a
 compatible `Message<T>` envelope, and dead-letter routes cannot form cycles.
 These constraints are validated before